edthedev/edthedev.github.io/index.md

 </a>

-[I make art with code.](/art/live) Eeach visitor experiences a unique piece of art on each visit.
+[I make art with code.](/art/live) Each visitor experiences a unique piece of art on each visit.

 The source code for each piece is linked, and licenced so that you can copy and make it your own.